LackOfMorals/lackofmorals.github.io/_posts/2024-10-31-query-api-tx.md

 ___

-The Query API has an extend path for transactions
+The Query API has these new paths for explicit transactions

 | Path | Purpose |
 | -------- | ------- |